toshaf/gobl/README.md

 ## GOBL package files
 GOBL files are intended to be a flexible for container for binary + partial source or source only distribution of GO code.

-GOBL files are simply Gzip compressed tarballs with a .gobl extension and a certain directory structure; as such you can extract the contents of one by issuing
+GOBL files are simply Gzip compressed tarballs with a .gobl extension containing a subset of a GO work area; as such you can extract the contents of one by issuing

     $ tar -xzf some.package.gobl

-A GOBL file contains any number of the following structures
+An example GOBL file would have the following structure

-    package.name/
     src/
+        github.com/
+            banana/
+                split.go
     pkg/

-Where package.name is the name of the package that was packed (there could be many in a GOBL file).

-The pkg/ dir contains the binary .a files to be linked against, under the relevant `$GOOS` and `$GOARCH` directories.
+        linux_amd64/
+            banana/
+                split.a

+The immediate child dirs of pkg/ have the form `$GOOS_$GOARCH`

 ## The `gobl` command line tool
 The `gobl` command line tool can be used to pack, publish and consume GOBL packages.